Ferase/PPMTools/README.md

   -u SCALE_FACTOR, --upscale SCALE_FACTOR
                         Upscale frames by a scale factor.
 Default is native resolution (scale_factor = 1), which is 256px x 192px
-  -a, --all             Dumps everything possible, doesn't delete any leftover data after MP4/GIF export -f, --keepframes      Doesn't delete frames after export.
+  -a, --all             Dumps everything possible, ignores -f, -s, -ss, -t, -m, and -x -f, --keepframes      Doesn't delete frames after export.
 If set, all extracted resources will be put into a child
                         folder inside of the output directory -s, --keepsounds      Doesn't delete sounds after export.
 If set, all extracted resources will be put into a child